Failure of Lang's Flat Chain Conjecture and non-regularity of the prescribed Jacobian equation: Introduction

 The first instance of a Flat Chain Conjecture is due to Ambrosio and Kirchheim \cite[page 68]{AKcur}.
 They conjectured (in our language), that every compactly supported metric $k$-current of \emph{finite mass} in $\reals^d$ is a flat $k$-chain.
 We shall abbreviate this conjecture to $\operatorname{FCC}(\textnormal{AK})[k,d]$.
 They also proved the converse statement that every flat $k$-chain is a metric current.
 Later, the theory of metric currents was extended by Lang to include currents not of finite mass and an analogous conjecture was stated for this type of currents.
 To be explicit, Lang conjectures \cite[page 716]{UL} that every compactly supported metric $k$-current in $\reals^d$ is a flat $k$-chain.
 We shall abbreviate this conjecture to $\operatorname{FCC}(\textnormal{L})[k,d]$.
 It is obvious that $\operatorname{FCC}(\textnormal{L})[k,d]$ implies $\operatorname{FCC}(\textnormal{AK})[k,d]$ for any $k$ and $d$.
 This implication, in light of our results, is not very useful.

 It appears that no results concerning $\operatorname{FCC}(\textnormal{L})[k,d]$ are available in the literature other than the description of the problem itself due to Lang.
 On the other hand, $\operatorname{FCC}(\textnormal{AK})[k,d]$ has enjoyed much attention and has been resolved affirmatively in some non-trivial cases.
-The case of $\operatorname{FCC}(\textnormal{AK})[1,d]$ is known to hold due to Schioppa \cite[Theorem 1.6]{Sch} (with a simpler proof in the Euclidean space appearing later due to Marchese and Merlo \cite{MM}).
+The case of $\operatorname{FCC}(\textnormal{AK})[1,d]$ is known to hold due to Schioppa \cite[Theorem 1.6]{Sch} (with simpler proofs appearing later due to Marchese and Merlo \cite{MM}, Arroyo-Rabasa and Bouchitte \cite{ArBou} and Bate et al \cite{BCTVW}).
 As we already stated in Subsection \ref{SS:intro-currents}, $\operatorname{FCC}(\textnormal{AK})[d,d]$ was proven for every $d\in\nat$ by DePhilippis and Rindler \cite{DeRindler}.
 Remarkably, their approach also relies on PDEs (although, at least seemingly, a different type of a PDE problem is resolved).
-It also appears that a number of PDE type conditions are known to some researchers, which would be sufficient (but not necessary) for the validity of $\operatorname{FCC}(\textnormal{AK})[k,d]$, although these findings are unpublished.
-The main problem being that in most cases the PDE type conditions are actually known to fail (as, for example, in our case of the regularity of the prescribed Jacobian equation).